Bebe1s/freedisign/README.md

 This is a completely free open source digital signage solution.
 This project contains multipule methods so please be sure to read about all of them a chose the best one for you

-Mouses SSH to connect to a pi download media from a github repo then play it using built in VLC player.

 Currently the project supports .mp4 files but websites are in the prosses of being supported.

+_**METHOD 1**_Mouses SSH to connect to a pi download media from a github repo then play it using built in VLC player.

 **DIRECTIONS:**